 As UCF staff we are of course very proud of our Global Responsibility & Leadership programme.
 However, we don’t stand alone in this!
 We’ve gathered a number of impressive UCF ambassadors who feel the same way.
 Get to know them:

 Jaap de Hoop Scheffer

-Prof. de Hoop Scheffer was Minister of Foreign Affairs and Secretary General of NATO, has a long career in international relations.
+Prof. de Hoop Scheffer, who was Minister of Foreign Affairs and Secretary General of NATO, has a long career in international relations.
 De Hoop Scheffer is an expert in the field of law, international relations and peacekeeping and is committed to the promotion of the 17 Sustainable Development Goals of the UN.
 He has personally contributed to good Education (goal 4), Peace, Security and Justice (goal 16) and Partnerships for the Goals (goal 17) to create peaceful and inclusive societies for sustainable development.

 Prof. Jaap de Hoop Scheffer warmly supports University College Fryslân.
 "I believe in the concept of a University College.
 It is a broad education programme that stimulates young people's own responsibility and connects to many master's programmes.
 The bar is high and attracts good students", says De Hoop Scheffer.

 Ms Somaye Dehban is the founder of Your Funding Network and CEO of Lattice Consultancy.
 She has concentrated her interest on issues related to her core values: equality, inclusion and diversity with a special attention to programs where transparency and sustainability are cross-cutting matters.
 Ms Dehban’s philosophy and life motto is “Sharing is Power”.